SD-github21/employee-tracker/README.md

 ![alt text](images/screen-shot-menu.png)

-(3) If "View all departments", "View all roles", and "View all employees" are chosen, then a table of the corresponding data is printed.
+(3) If "View all departments", "View all roles", "View all employees", "View emmployees by manager", or "View employees by department" are chosen, then a table of the corresponding data is printed.
 Below is a sample of what is printed when the user chooses "View all employees":

 ![alt text](images/screen-shot-emp-data.png)